MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/Add-MgComplianceEdiscoveryCaseReviewSetQueryTag.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsWh2810ComplianceEdiscoveryCasesCaseIdReviewsetsReviewsetIdQueriesReviewsetqueryIdMicrosoftGraphEdiscoveryApplytagsPostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IPathsWh2810ComplianceEdiscoveryCasesCaseIdReviewsetsReviewsetIdQueriesReviewsetqueryIdMicrosoftGraphEdiscoveryApplytagsPostRequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[TagsToAdd <IMicrosoftGraphEdiscoveryTag[]>]`:
-    - `[Id <String>]`:
+    - `[Id <String>]`: The unique identifier for an entity.
+Read-only.
     - `[ChildSelectability <String>]`: childSelectability
     - `[ChildTags <IMicrosoftGraphEdiscoveryTag[]>]`: Returns the tags that are a child of a tag.
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-        - `[Id <String>]`: Unique identifier for the identity.
+        - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[Description <String>]`: The description for the tag.